localuser/aws-fundamentals-cloudformation/README.md

 ## Getting Started
 Follow these steps to get this solution running in your environment.

-1. Create a new EC2 key pair: `aws ec2 create-key-pair --key-name mykey --query 'KeyMaterial' --output text > MyKey.pem`
+1. Create a new EC2 key pair:
+    * `aws ec2 create-key-pair --key-name mykey --query 'KeyMaterial' --output text > MyKey.pem`
     * The value of "KeyMaterial" from the output has been saved to "MyKey.pem"; this is your private ssh key
-1. `aws cloudformation create-stack --stack-name mystack --template-body file://cloudformation.json`
-1. Check that you have a default VPC in your confgured AWS region: `aws ec2 describe-vpcs --filters Name=isDefault,Values=true --query 'Vpcs[0].CidrBlock'`
+1. Check that you have a default VPC in your confgured AWS region:
+    * `aws ec2 describe-vpcs --filters Name=isDefault,Values=true --query 'Vpcs[0].CidrBlock'`
     * The CidrBlock of this default VPC must be injected into your cloudformation command in a later step.
 Save this value.
-1. Check your current public IP: `curl icanhazip.com`
+1. Check your current public IP:
+    * `curl icanhazip.com`
     * This IP can be used as a Cloudformation parameter to allow ssh access to your address only.
 Save this value.
 1. Create the Cloudformation stack.
-(I have injected the 2 above commands here to save effort): `aws cloudformation create-stack --stack-name mystack --template-body file://cloudformation.json --parameters ParameterKey=SSHLocation,ParameterValue="$(curl icanhazip.com)/32" ParameterKey=DefaultVPCCidr,ParameterValue=$(aws ec2 describe-vpcs --filters Name=isDefault,Values=true --query 'Vpcs[0].CidrBlock')`
+(I have injected the 2 above commands here to save effort):
+    * `aws cloudformation create-stack --stack-name mystack --template-body file://cloudformation.json --parameters ParameterKey=SSHLocation,ParameterValue="$(curl icanhazip.com)/32" ParameterKey=DefaultVPCCidr,ParameterValue=$(aws ec2 describe-vpcs --filters Name=isDefault,Values=true --query 'Vpcs[0].CidrBlock')`

 ## Connecting to the instance